 Channel Reef.
 Depth: 4-10 m.
 Big coral bommies with Schooling Snapper and Permit / Pompano.
 Anything from the outer ocean could pass through here at any time!

-For those who prefer to be guided through the colourful underwater world by a snorkeling expert, Alphonse Island in Seychelles, has various snorkeling safaris on offer.
-Sign up for a snorkeling excursion and experience the beautiful, enchanting marine life of Alphonse Island, St. François or Bijoutier with the guidance of our knowledgeable activities team.
+For those who prefer to be guided through the colourful underwater world by a snorkelling expert, Alphonse Island has various snorkelling safaris on offer.
+Sign up for a snorkelling excursion and experience the beautiful, enchanting marine life of Alphonse Island, St. François or Bijoutier with the guidance of our knowledgeable activities team.
 The abundant and colourful sea life sights are not to be missed, and it will open up your eyes to a whole new world!

-Snorkeling equipment to suit a wide range of ages is provided on a complimentary basis to our guests.
+Snorkelling equipment to suit a wide range of ages is provided on a complimentary basis to our guests.
 This includes snorkels, masks and fins in assorted sizes.
 Our equipment is comfortable, safe and reliable and allows one to explore the abundant sea life at a leisurely pace.
-So no need to bring your snorkeling equipment to Seychelles.
+So no need to bring your snorkelling equipment to Seychelles.

 Whether one prefers to explore this marine wonderland from a boat or from the shore, every moment spent in the crystal clear waters around Alphonse Island will offer a perfect balance of exhilaration and relaxation.

 The Snorkeler’s Code-of-Conduct